Who should submit?

 You.
 If you have something interesting to share with the OpenMP community then consider presenting.
 Our goal is to create the best program that we can and we feel that there must be room for both seasoned presenters and new voices.
 Do you have something to say?
 Submit your idea in the form of a short abstract and if accepted you can have your own session at OpenMPCon.

 Submissions are requested from industry experts, developers, and academia on all topics related to OpenMP, including but not limited to: application development from any discipline, algorithms, performance analysis, tools and libraries, optimization, verification, portability and education.
-Sessions can be in the form of technical presentations, tutorials and workshops, posters, or panel discussions.

 Generally, we are interested in any OpenMP-related topics but if you need some inspiration take a look at the topics list below — but you’re certainly not limited to these ideas!